-The out-of-pocket cost for you, a selected participant, is only $1,200, including a $250 non-refundable deposit, which is the cost-equivalent of the trans-Atlantic airfare.
-The total value of the trip is $5,600 per participant and is funded by the organizers, individual and corporate sponsors.
+The out-of-pocket cost for you, a selected participant, is only $1,200 (including a $250 non-refundable deposit), which is the cost-equivalent of the trans-Atlantic airfare.
+The total value of the trip is $5,600 per participant and is funded by the organizers and our individual and corporate sponsors.

 Basically everything is covered!
-Roundtrip airfare between New York and Budapest; dinner and overnight accommodations during our New York orientation; all transportations to/ from airports in New York and Budapest; all accommodations while in Hungary; three meals a day while in Hungary; transportation in our own van throughout Hungary, all entrance fees to museums, historical sites; and pre-trip online orientation package.
+Roundtrip airfare between New York and Budapest; dinner and overnight accommodations during our New York orientation; all transportation to/from airports in New York and Budapest; all accommodations while in Hungary; three meals a day while in Hungary; transportation in our own van throughout Hungary, all entrance fees to museums and historical sites; and the pre-trip online orientation package.